AhmedHll/AhmedHll/README.md

 - 👋 Hi, I’m @AhmedHall
-- 👀 I’m interested in ... android , java and Kotlin
+- 👀 I’m interested in ... android , java, Kotlin and web development
 - 🌱 I’m currently learning ...
 Android development using Java
 - 💞️ I’m looking to collaborate on ...
 Android development
 - 📫 How to reach me ... omdadesginer@gmail.com